RocketMap/RocketMap/docs/extras/mysql.md

 python runserver.py -st 10 -l "[LOCATION]"
 ```

 You should now be up and running.
 If you've encountered any errors it's most likely due to missing a parameter you commented out when you call runserver.py or you mis-typed something in your `config.ini`.
-However, if it's neither of those issues and something not covered in this guide hop into the PokemonGoDev discord server, and go to the help channel.
+However, if it's neither of those issues and something not covered in this guide hop into the RocketMap discord server, and go to the help channel.
 People there are great, and gladly assist people with troubleshooting issues.

-## VI.
-Final Notes & Credits

-### Final Notes

-As just some quick closing notes, if you've encountered any problems or issues with this guide or find it needs to be updated please don't hesitate to let me know.
-I am normally always in the PokemonGoDev discord channels, or you can contact me by other means.
-I really hope this guide goes a long way in helping others, because I know I was confused when I tried to get the mysql servers setup and without the help I received I would have never got this setup, or this guide written.

-### Credits

-I'd just like to credit the PokemonGoDev channel on discord and the many people who have helped me in the past few days.
-I've learned a lot, and while I used to hobby program I just haven't been able to dig deep into this project.
-So without the help of the guys in Discord this guide wouldn't have been possible.
-So shout out to all of them, because well frankly tons of people helped me at various points along my way.

-I'd also like to specifically credit Znuff2471 on discord for their great assistance, definitely one of the main contributors to helping me set this all up.

 ## VII.
 Linux Instructions
 1. Visit https://downloads.mariadb.org/mariadb/repositories/ and download mariaDB